I grew up with special grandparents and I have never left my roots. My grandparents both maternal and fraternal had at the minimum gardens.

 When I see a farm I want to walk the property.
 However, when we were here the winds were gusting, it was about 10 ° and no thanks to an outdoor segment.

 Which translates to 4000 taps on 100 acres.
 I have to see this and photo because I want to share this with all of you.

 Sap collection varies and is collected sporadically during February, March, and April.

 IT is about a 15-minute loop through the sugarbush.
 You can enjoy this in-season.
 I saw that covered bridge, and can’t wait to head back and capture Fall photos.

 Maple syrup is essentially organic although they are not certified.
-Just so you know this, but I have tasted and purchased plenty to tell you how Awesome it is.
-Speaking of purchases, there is a fully stocked gift shop.
+Just so you know this, but I have tasted and purchased plenty to tell you how awesome it is.

 Also, so you can try before you buy, they offer samples of things visitors can make using the maple products.

-You will also find products from other farms in the shop, like Maple flavored coffee, and tea.
+You will also find products from other farms in the shop, like Maple-flavored coffee, and tea.